 \section{On homological Hikita conjecture in types ADE}

 The Appendix concerns homological Hikita conjecture for type ADE quivers.
 According to \cite{bfn_slices}, the Coulomb branch in this case is isomorphic to a generalized affine Grassmannian slice $\cW^\la_\mu$.
-The conjecture thus establishes a relation between $\cW_\mu^\la$ and quiver variety $\wti \fM(\la - \mu, \la)$.
+The conjecture thus establishes a relation between $\cW_\mu^\la$ and the quiver variety $\wti \fM(\la - \mu, \la)$.
 Note that for the case when $\mu$ is dominant (that is, $\cW^\la_\mu$ is an honest ``non-generalized'' slice), the conjecture was proved in \cite[Theorem~8.1]{KTWWY19}.

-In the main body of this paper, we prove two statements for ADE theories: equivariant version of homological conjecture (Corollary \ref{homo-hikita for ADE quivers}) and K-theoretic equivariant conjecture (Corollary \ref{cor: k-hikita for ade}).
-Both of the proofs use inductive argument, and even if one wants to prove the final result for the case when $\mu$ is dominant, the proof uses the result for smaller~$\la, \mu$, when $\mu$ is not necessarily dominant.
+In the main body of this paper, we prove two statements about ADE theories: equivariant version of homological conjecture (Corollary \ref{homo-hikita for ADE quivers}) and K-theoretic equivariant conjecture (Corollary \ref{cor: k-hikita for ade}).
+Both of the proofs use inductive argument, and even if one wants to prove the final result for the case when $\mu$ is dominant, our proofs use the result for smaller~$\la, \mu$, when $\mu$ is not necessarily dominant.

 The goal of this Appendix is twofold.
-First, we prove the non-equivariant homological conjecture for the case when $\mu$ is not necessarily dominant.
-Second, we provide a direct geometric argument to give a different proof of Corollary \ref{homo-hikita for ADE quivers}, as we believe it is of independent interest.
+First, we prove the non-equivariant homological conjecture for the case when $\mu$ is not necessarily dominant (Theorem~\ref{thm: hikita for generalized slices}).
+Second, we provide a direct geometric argument to give a different proof of Corollary \ref{homo-hikita for ADE quivers}, as we believe it is of independent interest (Theorem~\ref{Equivariant Hikita conjecture for ADE quivers}).
 Both of these arguments heavily rely on the proof of \cite[Theorem~8.1]{KTWWY19}.

 In Section~\ref{sec: appendix slices and repellers} we study generalized slices in affine Grassmannian and prove required for us facts about repeller subschemes in them.
-In Section~\ref{sec: appendix non-eqvi hikita} we prove the non-equivariant Hikita conjecture (it is used in the proof of Corollary~\ref{homo-hikita for ADE quivers}).
+In Section~\ref{sec: appendix non-eqvi hikita} we prove the non-equivariant Hikita conjecture.
 In Section~\ref{sec: appendix equi-hikita} we prove the equivariant version by a direct geometric argument (reproving Corollary~\ref{homo-hikita for ADE quivers}).